 Tina Carter (PhD) continues to research circus (and aerial in particular) in different ways, through practice, writing and presenting at conferences.
-She is in the early stages of writing an auto-ethnographic book that should be published in spring 2021.
+She is writing an auto-ethnographic book that should be published in spring 2021.

 Interested in collaborating on a research project?
 CONTACT US.